Colombia

 Academically, Fulbrighters will have the opportunity to interact with leading grantees, teachers, and researchers in their field, as Colombia is home to several prestigious universities and research institutions.
 They can also contribute to the academic community through teaching, research, or both, fostering cross-cultural exchange and collaboration.

-While living in Colombia, Fulbrighters may encounter some challenges, such as language barriers, adapting to a new environment with each host institution, or adjusting to a different pace of life, but these are often outweighed by the rewards of cultural immersion and personal growth.
+While living in Colombia, Fulbrighters may encounter some challenges, such as language barriers, adapting to a new environment with each host institution, or adjusting to a different pace of life.
+Still, the rewards of cultural immersion and personal growth often outweigh these.
 Overall, Fulbright life in Colombia is characterized by a blend of academic pursuits, cultural exploration, impact on diverse regions, and meaningful connections with the local community.

 Eligibility